- Sealable trash bags

 How To: Get Rid of Possums in Your Home or Yard

 While possums and opossums have beneficial purposes around the yard, the image of these rat-like creatures lurking around your property late at night may not always conjure positive thoughts.
-Here are helpful tips on how to get rid of possums.
+Here are helpful tips on how to get rid of possums, and signs when it's time to call for professional help.

 Possums and opossums, while both marsupials, are different animals.
 While opossums (with an “o”) are native to North America, the word is often shortened to possum, though these animals are not the same creature.